EpistemIQ

 Regulatory frameworks (NIST AI RMF, EU AI Act, FDA guidance) identify what needs to be auditable.
 They don't address the architectural question: how do you create audit trails when AI systems compress information in non-invertible ways?

 Most implementations try to retrofit traceability onto systems that weren't designed for it.
-This creates documentation that satisfies internal reviews but fails external audits.
+This creates documentation that satisfies internal reviews but fails external audits because the underlying information flow and compression dynamics weren't architected to preserve required evidence chains.

 The alternative: architect governance systems that account for information-theoretic constraints from the start.
-This requires understanding what's actually possible, not what vendors promise or what existing frameworks assume.
+This requires understanding what's actually possible given compression efficiency requirements, not what vendors promise or what existing frameworks assume.

-I help organizations make architectural decisions that prevent audit failures rather than fixing them after implementation.
+EpistemIQ helps organizations make architectural decisions that prevent audit failures rather than fixing them after implementation by analyzing information flow, compression dynamics, and epistemic drift patterns before deployment.

 How Engagements Work

-Architecture review: Assessment of current or planned AI governance approach to identify structural issues that will create regulatory problems.
+Architecture review: Assessment of current or planned AI governance approach using information-theoretic methods to identify structural issues that will create regulatory problems and detect potential epistemic drift patterns.

-Implementation guidance: Specific recommendations for architecting governance systems that survive regulatory scrutiny.
+Implementation guidance: Specific recommendations for architecting governance systems that maintain information flow integrity, manage compression efficiency, and survive regulatory scrutiny.

-The theoretical foundation connecting biological persistence and machine learning alignment through informational compression is formalized in The Information-Theoretic Imperative: Compression and the Epistemic Foundations of Intelligence (arXiv:2510.25883).
+The theoretical foundation connecting biological persistence and machine learning alignment through informational compression is formalized in The Information-Theoretic Imperative: Compression and the Epistemic Foundations of Intelligence (arXiv:2510.25883), currently under review at a scientific journal.
+This framework provides the information-theoretic principles underlying epistemic drift detection and compression efficiency analysis.

 EpistemIQ is patent pending.
 Implementation methodology is discussed under NDA.